priyakalidaspawar/Jenkins/README.md

 #### 2. Set Up Jenkins Node

-Open the Jenkins Dashboard
+1. Open the Jenkins Dashboard

-Navigate to:
+2. Navigate to: Manage Jenkins → Nodes → New Node
+3. Add a new node with the required configuration and save it.